Machine Learning Applications for Physical Sciences

 The formation of the Data-Intensive Astronomy (DIA) group in ICRAR has, by coincidence, drawn together a number of computer/data scientists, astronomers, engineers and industry leaders with years of experience in this field.

 Whilst tackling the data challenges from the Square Kilometre Array (SKA), we have developed machine learning-based approaches with wider applicability.
-Through contacts across the Engineering and Mathematical Sciences faculty, we have been working with a number of research groups to apply these approaches to address problems involving signal processing, detection and prediction.
+Through contacts across Engineering and Mathematical Sciences, we have been working with a number of research groups to apply these approaches to address problems involving signal processing, detection and prediction.

 Current Projects